open-resources/dash_curriculum/tutorial/part5/chapter14.md

 ])
 ```

 Next we need to create the individual apps.
-Let's use example apps we've developed in past chapters.
-First, we'll use example `8.2.3`.
+The first app will be `8.2.3` from Chapter 8.
 To make this app work with our multi-page example we need to add `dash.register_page(__name__)` and remove all references to `app` because it should only be declared in the main `app.py` file :

 ```python
 import dash